 The rose oil and its by-products are captured by harvesting the mature flowers May/June, typically taking around three to four weeks.
 The flowers are handpicked in the early morning before sunrise to ensure that the aroma contained in the petal oil sacs is at its maximum before the hot sun evaporates the essential oils from the plant.
 The petals are transferred immediately to our producer’s distillation unit.
 The company’s equipment may be modern but the ancient Persians who first isolated this precious oil would recognise the modern process as only steam is used to capture the essential oil present in the petals.
 The Rose Oil is a 100% pure, steam distilled essential oil used in many countries in the manufacture of cosmetics and perfumes where its rich and characteristically floral fragrance is prized.
 Its usage is widespread throughout the Middle East and steeped in tradition dating back over 1,000 years.

 Earthoil, together with its Iranian partner, offers a link between an ancient art and the modern yet timeless quality of the rose and its beautiful and exquisite products.
-This, coupled with firm organic beliefs and social awareness in helping impoverished farmers to lift themselves out of hardship and supporting disabled and orphaned child, demonstrates such beliefs cross all cultures and divides.
+This, coupled with social awareness in helping impoverished farmers to lift themselves out of hardship and supporting disabled and orphaned child, demonstrates such beliefs cross all cultures and divides.

 Uses and benefits of rose oil